OfficeDev/open-xml-docs/docs/working-with-comments.md

 ---
 # Working with comments (Open XML SDK)

-This topic discusses the Open XML SDK 2.5 for Office <span sdata="cer" target="T:DocumentFormat.OpenXml.Presentation.Comment">**Comment**** class and how it relates to the Open XML File Format PresentationML schema.
+This topic discusses the Open XML SDK 2.5 for Office [Comment](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.presentation.comment.aspx) class and how it relates to the
+Open XML File Format PresentationML schema.
 For more information about the overall structure of the parts and elements that make up a PresentationML document, see [Structure of a PresentationML